 However this ended in the mid-1970s.
 In 1973 there was still full employment in Britain (it stood at 3%).
-However shortly afterwards a period of high inflation and high unemployment began.
-In the late 1970s unemployment stood at around 5.5%.
+However, shortly afterward a period of high inflation and high unemployment began.
+In the late 1970s, unemployment stood at around 5.5%.

-Meanwhile in the late 20th century a change was coming over the British economy, sometimes called de-industrialisation.
-Traditional industries such as coal mining, textiles and shipbuilding declined rapidly.
+Meanwhile in the late 20th century a change was coming over the British economy, sometimes called de-industrialization.
+Traditional industries such as coal mining, textiles, and shipbuilding declined rapidly.
 On the other hand service industries such as tourism, education, retail and finance grew rapidly and this sector became the main source of employment.

 The history of work